paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 You must do this AFTER you call Xamarin.Forms.Init();

 # Usage
-Instead of using an Image Control simply use a SvgImage instead!
+Instead of using an Image Control simply use SvgImage!

 ### You MUST :